alegw/alegw.github.io/now.md

 # How I am spending my time
 * Creating a great UX culture at [mycs](http://www.mycs.de) by engaging in user research, redesigning crucial aspects of the customer experience and sharing knowledge within the company.
-* Adapting to a vegan lifestyle.
+* Adapting to a vegan and stoic lifestyle.
 * Exercising 7 minutes a day, to form the habit.
 * Teaching technology to refugees at [ReDI](http://www.redi-school.org/), and reflecting on how to best create a culture of computer science knowledge.